Thomas Hyde Villiers

 Thomas Hyde Villiers (24 January 1801 – 3 December 1832) was a British politician from the Villiers family.

-The second son of the Hon.
-George Villiers (third son of Thomas Villiers, 1st Earl of Clarendon), he was educated at St John's College, Cambridge.
+He was the second son of The Hon.
+George Villiers (third son of Thomas Villiers, 1st Earl of Clarendon).
 He served in the Colonial Office from 1822 to 1825, and was agent for Berbice and Newfoundland.

 He was Member of Parliament for Hedon from 1826 to 1830, for Wootton Bassett in 1830, and for Bletchingley from 1831 to 1832.
 He held office as Secretary to the Board of Control from 1831 until 1832.

 Early life

 He was the second son of George Villiers (1759–1827), who married, on 17 April 1798, Theresa, only daughter of John Parker, 1st Baron Boringdon.
-George William Frederick Villiers, 4th Earl of Clarendon was their eldest son, Charles Pelham Villiers their third son, and Henry Montagu Villiers their fifth son.
+George William Frederick Villiers, 4th Earl of Clarendon, was their eldest son, Charles Pelham Villiers their third son, and Henry Montagu Villiers their fifth son.

-Thomas Villiers was educated at home; he was then sent with his eldest brother to St. John's College, Cambridge.
-There he mixed with Charles Austin, Edward Strutt, John Romilly, Thomas Babington Macaulay, and others, most of them followers of Jeremy Bentham.
+Villiers was educated at home and, with his eldest brother, at St. John's College, Cambridge, at which he knew Charles Austin, Edward Strutt, John Romilly, and Thomas Babington Macaulay, who were influenced by Jeremy Bentham.
 In 1822 he graduated B.A., and in 1825 he proceeded M.A.

-On taking his degree in 1822 he entered the colonial office, where Sir Henry Taylor became early in 1824 his subordinate and then a close friend.
-The brothers lived during the earlier years of their lives with their parents in a part of Kent House in Knightsbridge, but from 1825 Thomas Hyde Villiers and Taylor shared a house in Suffolk Street.
+After his graduation he entered the Colonial Office, at which Sir Henry Taylor became early in 1824 his subordinate.
+From 1825 Villiers and Taylor shared a house in Suffolk Street.